 Dr. Jinny Rhee was appointed the Associate Dean of the Charles W. Davidson College of Engineering at SJSU in June 2014.
 She oversees all aspects of the undergraduate programs in the college, and works in close collaboration with the Associate Dean of Graduate Studies and the Associate Dean of Research, as well as the Dean and upper administration.
-The latest updates on her initiatives can be found on her COE AD Updates page (note: you must have an SJSU One account to view this site.)
+You can follow her on Twitter (Jinny Rhee @ADRheeSJSU) to receive updates on her projects and on the dean's office and university's initiatives.
+More detail, such as committee meeting minutes and other data can be found on her COE AD Updates page (note: you must have an SJSU One account to view this site.)

 From 2013-2014, Dr. Rhee was the Director of Assessment and Chair of the Program Planning Committee of the Academic Senate at SJSU.
 In these positions, she worked closely with the Associate Vice Presidents of Undergraduate Studies, Graduate and Extended Studies, Institutional Effectiveness and Analytics, as well as the Provost and Deputy Provost.
 The Director of Assessment is responsible for the annual assessment of all degree programs on campus, and the Chair of Program Planning directs review of departments typically on a five-year cycle.
 Both processes are required by the California State University system and for accreditation by WASC (Western Association of Schools and Colleges).